-According to research in UK 1 in 10 young people experience a mental health disorder and ANXIETY and DEPRESSION are the most common mental health difficulties and have high co-morbidity (Green et al. 2005).
+According to research in the UK, 1 in 10 young people experience a mental health disorder and ANXIETY, and DEPRESSION are the most common mental health difficulties and have high co-morbidity (Green et al. 2005).

-School learning, stress tolerance, confidence, motivation, personal relationships will be adversely affected (Layard 2008).
+School learning, stress tolerance, confidence, motivation, and personal relationships will be adversely affected (Layard 2008).

 What about your strengths and goals?

-There might be another voice in yourself, which is questioning the way to deal with your fear.
-You want to overcome your struggle to enjoy whatever you do and fulfil your goals, without caring about the opinion of others.
+There might be another voice in yourself: questioning how to deal with your fear.
+You want to overcome your struggle to enjoy whatever you do and fulfil your goals without caring about the opinion of others.

 FACE YOUR FEARS!

 You can learn step by step to overcome any fear if you want to!